ZvonimirZlo/phaser-game/README.md

 - [Setup](#setup)

 ## About The App
-Codecademy's pracice project.
+Codecademy pracice project.
 Simple memory game build in Html/Css/Javascript with Phaser.js.
 The game draws inspiration from a game used to study chimpanzee memory.
 The premise of the game is that numbers flash on the screen for a brief period of time before being covered by circles.
 The goal is to then click on the circles in the correct order from smallest to largest.